 Pooling resources and sharing ideas

 Five-year housing strategy

 The strategy was first launched in 2016 in partnership with the Pennsylvania Housing and Finance Agency and the Pennsylvania Department of Community and Economic Development, as well as other local, state, and federal agencies.
-In 2018, DHS updated the strategy to clarify goals and reorganize information.
+A year after the successful launch, DHS received feedback from stakeholders and updated the strategy to clarify goals and reorganize information.